mwiens91/sm64-route-optimizer/README.md

 Note that there is additional logic in the second step required to limit the number of upper level stars if this option was specified as a command line argument; however, this is not presented here.

-[^star-count-requirement-example]: An example of star count
-  requirements: because the door leading to Cool, Cool Mountain requires three stars to enter, all Cool, Cool Montain stars have a star count requirement of at least 3.

 ## Limitations